orbitalci/orbital/docs/documentation/architecture.md

 **Postgres**: This is where build data is stored

+## Boring technical things

+Ocelot is written in [go](https://golang.org) and client/server interactions are performed with [GRPC](https://grpc.io) using [protobuf](https://developers.google.com/protocol-buffers/) as the underlying message format.
+Dependency management for this project is handled with [dep](https://golang.github.io/dep/docs/introduction.html).
+Workers are started with "types" set via environment variable.
+Currently, the only available type is "docker".
+This means that the worker will spawn new build containers using docker.
+The idea is that if desired, the worker type can be set to, for example `kubernetes` and magically, all new build containers will then be started by kubernetes.

 ## A simplified diagram of what happens when you run `ocelot build`

 ![ocelot build](ocelot_build.jpg "ocelot build")